astronomer/docs/software/install-airgapped.md

 ## Step 20: Fetch images from Astronomer's Helm template {#fetch-images-from-astronomer's-helm-template}

-The images and tags which are required for your Software installation depend on the version of Astronomer you're installing.
+The images and tags that are required for your Software installation depend on the version of Astronomer you want to install.
 To gather a list of exact images and tags required for your Astronomer version:

 1. Configure your current session by setting the following environment variables locally:
   - `CHART_VERSION` - Your Astronomer Software version, including patch and a `v` prefix.
 For example, `v0.34.1`.